-Tunnel & Purge - The fan runs during purge cycles when the temperature is below the Tunnel Entry temperature.
-The fan runs during tunnel mode when the temperature is at or above the fan's ON temperature.
+Tunnel & Purge - The fan runs during purge cycles when the temperature is below the Tunnel Entry temperature and in tunnel mode when the temperature is at or above the fan's ON temperature.

 Tunnel, Cool, Purge - The fan runs during purge cycles when the temperature is below the ON temperature, in cool mode when the ON temperature is reached, and in tunnel mode when the temperature is at or above the fan's ON temperature.